Partial Differential Equations

 The source function S(x,t) is defined for all real x and positive t.
 Moreover, S(x,t) is positive and is even in x so that S(-x,t) = S(x,t).

-Note that this general solution integral is not expressible with the elementary functions, therefore recall that
+Note that the general solution integral is not usually expressible with the elementary functions, therefore recall that

 \text{erf}(x) := \dfrac{2}{\sqrt{\pi}} \int_0^x e^{-p^2} dp